excess-c64/v1541commander/README.md

 For **downloads** of the latest binaries for **Windows or Linux**, search [CSDb](https://csdb.dk/) for "v1541commander".

+The Windows binary download comes with a little `setup.exe` that can be used to associate V1541Commander with common filetypes it can open.

+The Linux binary download includes a `setup.sh` for installing icons and filetype associations, and an `uninstall.sh` for removing them again.
-For Linux, it's recommended to build from source, or look out for a package offered for your distribution.
+For Linux, it's recommended to build from source instead, or look out for a package offered for your distribution.
 If there is none, create one ;)

 ## Features